 Our bodies are designed to keep moving.
 The fact that so many people believe they can’t touch their toes because of their age is testament to our dis-connect with our own physicality as well as a disconnect with our soul.

-I believe, that if you’re looking to include some exercise in your lifestyle, there’s no better way than to learn yoga from home for free.
+I believe, that if you’re looking to include some exercise in your lifestyle, there’s no better way than to learn yoga from home.
 It will bring you untold health benefits to complement your hibiscus tea.
 And if you want to be part of an online community while learning yoga, then you can check out Grokker for online yoga videos for a small monthly fee.

 Vitamin B12 is an essential supplement if you’re considering a vegan diet.
 But actually, what many people don’t realise is that deficiency in this vitamin is common even amongst omnivores.

 The meat is no longer raised on grass so even the animals need to be supplemented with b12 if the meat is to contain it.

 Your body will eliminate excess b12 so you can take a supplement without fear of taking too much.
 Read about the astonishing effects of this vitamin before you discount its importance.

 Adding Seeds to Your Meals

 One easy and tasty way to add nutrition, protein and antioxidants to your meals is to get into the habit of eating seeds on top of your food.